|

 left loosely patrolled, which is presenting a rare

+opportunity for the dejected Hungarians to escape.
 My mother and grandparents spend many a late night doing

 some serious talking.
 I know the topic is escape.
 My mom's